kjjuno/repo-version/README.md

 I would like to implement this using something cross platform.
 It MUST be available to mac, windows, and linux as I will need it on all of those operating systems.
 It should be easy to install, and should feel native.

 I am most familiar with .net core, which could be a suitable choice, but I also think that Go would be a great choice.

+## Wish List
+- Query .git folder directly.
+Shouldn't need to bind to libgit or any of the wrappers.
+We don't need full git support, just the ability to figure out the first reachable tag from HEAD, and the number of commits between HEAD and that tag.